jinchad/game-theory-mini-project-1/README.md

 Each parent node is guaranteed to have at least 2 child nodes, each representing the two options available for the current player.

+This project also assumes that player 1 will make his move first, and each player will be granted a move after the previous player until m turns.

 ## Algorithm approach
 The approach of the "divide and conquer" algorithm starts from the root node of the binary tree.
 It iteratively checks if the current node is a leaf node.
 As each parent node is guaranteed to have at 2 children, this algorithm will then compare the 2 leaf nodes of the parent node and return the node with a better payoff for the current player.